 The Company concluded that the improvements resulting from both the Landlord's build-out and the tenant improvements are the Landlord's assets for accounting purposes.
 Costs incurred by the Company related to the tenant improvements in excess of the Landlord's allowance were reclassified from other non-current assets to right-of-use assets upon commencement of the IDB lease and will be recognized as rent expense over the remaining lease term.
-As of June 30, 2023, the Company was owed \$1.9 million from the Landlord for the remaining tenant improvement allowance.
-Such amount is expected to be received in the next twelve months and is recorded in prepaid expenses and other current assets.
+As of September 30, 2023, the Company had received the full tenant improvement allowance from the Landlord.